Edgewood Water System

-BC Hydro has committed funding for water treatment upgrades.
+BC Hydro committed funding for water treatment upgrades.
 Media filtration and polishing sand filtration were piloted in house in 2014 and were determined to not be feasible for turbidity removal in Edgewood.
-The turbidity is believed to be very fine and hard to remove.
+The turbidity was believed to be very fine and hard to remove.

 Plans for future upgrades